Aspiration is that coughing and choking feeling you get when food or liquid goes down “the wrong pipe.”

 What is a hydrolocked engine, and how do you fix it?

 Engine pistons are designed to compress a mixture of air and fuel – not water.
-Because of this, if enough water enters the cylinder, it may hydrolock, meaning they all stop moving at once.
+Because of this, if adequate water enters the cylinder, it may hydrolock, meaning they all stop moving at once.

 Are you ready to get started?

-Let’s dive right in!
+Let’s plunge right in!

 Table of ContentsShow